 - Relay Cropping system involves continuous use of land for growing 2 or more crops without a break.

 - In this system, the second crop is usually sown when the first crop has reached its maturity and is ready for harvesting.
 The land is passed on from one crop to another just like the passing of a baton in a relay race from one runner to another.

 - Overlapping system as the name suggests involves an overlapping of crops being sown on a land.
 The Next crop is sowed before the standing crop is harvested resulting in an overlap between the two crops.

 - In a Living mulch system, a cover crop is interplanted with the main crop as a mulch to suppress the growth of weed or control the soil temperature to suit the growth of the main crop.

 - Preventing Soil erosion because of water and wind is also a major benefit of Live Mulch cropping system.

-- The practice of carrying out Crop Farming and Livestock farming simultaneously over the same land is called as Mixed Farming.
+- The practice of carrying out Crop Farming and Livestock farming simultaneously over the same land is called Mixed Farming.

 - Mixed farming is beneficial for both the crop and the livestock.
 The crops can be used as fodder for the livestock and the livestock excreta can act as an organic fertilizer for the crops and the soil.

 - Ratooning is the agricultural practice of harvesting a monocot crop by cutting most of the above-ground portion but leaving the roots and growing shoot apices intact to allow the plants to recover and produce a fresh crop in the next season.